Ghostkeeper/Luna/plugins/configuration/configurationtype/implement.rst

 ----

-	.. function:: deserialise(self, serialised)
+	.. function:: load(self, directory)

-Deserialises all of the configuration instance from a serialised string.
+Loads all of the configuration instance from a specified directory.
 This overwrites all configuration items in the configuration type by the configuration that the string represents.

+The directory to load the configuration from is given by the framework.
+It will be provided specifically for the configuration plug-in, so no other function should have access to that directory.
+This is not enforced however, and it is advisable to access only data within the confines of the specified directory and its subdirectories.

-- ``serialised``: The serialised representation of a configuration state.
+- ``directory``: The directory containing serialised configuration data to load the configuration from.
-- Raises: ``ConfigurationError`` if the provided serialisation is not a well-formed representation of any configuration state.
+- Raises: ``ConfigurationError`` if the provided configuration is not a well-formed representation of any configuration state.

 ----

-	.. function:: serialise(self)
+	.. function:: save(self, directory)

-Serialises the current configuration state to a string.
-All of the configuration in a configuration type must get serialised into the string.
-This method should be a snapshot of the configuration state, meaning that it should be atomic and not return a representation of a state of the configuration that never existed at a single point in time.
+Saves the current configuration state to a specified directory.
+This method should be a snapshot of the configuration state, meaning that it should be atomic and not save a representation of a state of the configuration that never existed at a single point in time.

+The directory to save the configuration to is given by the framework.
+It will be provided specifically for the configuration plug-in, so no other function should have access to that directory.
+This is not enforced, however, and it is advisable to access only data within the confines of the specified directory and its subdirectories.

-- Return: A string representing the current configuration state.
+- ``directory``: The directory to save the configuration data to.